2019 TBP Convention

 Tickets for meals will be available for purchase at registration.
 You will be responsible for the (additional) room cost per night for your guest.

-Tau Beta Pi’s policy permits business casual for Thursday and Saturday; business attire, or appropriate traditional native dress, is required for Friday.
+Tau Beta Pi’s policy permits business casual for Thursday; business attire, or appropriate traditional native dress, is required for Saturday.
+Friday you can dress to impress for the recruiting fair or business casual.

 Business casual: suits, dress slacks, khakis, dresses, collared shirts, dress shoes and casual shoes.
 No jeans, t-shirts, sleeveless shirts, shorts, mini skirts, athletic wear, etc.